aquasecurity/tracee/docs/docs/outputs/output-options.md

 Available options:

-1. **option:stack-addresses**
+1. **stack-addresses**

-    Makes it possible to pick stack memory address from each event.
+    Makes it possible to pick stack memory addresses from each event.

     ```
     output: